-Any large bullion retailer like Apmex, JM Bullion, Provident Metals, or SD Bullion will also buy silver.
+Any large online bullion retailer like Apmex, JM Bullion, Provident Metals, or SD Bullion will also buy silver.
 Some dealers like Provident Metals will also allow you to trade your silver for other types of silver or gold.
 For example you could trade silver eagles for junk silver coins.

 Usually these retailers won't offer you great prices, especially for rounds and bars.
 For older silver coins they could make you a decent offer but it would all depend on the retailer and the specific coin.

 If you don't live near a coin shop then this could be an option for you.
-However we would recommend trying Craigslist or eBay before selling to a bullion dealer.
+However we would recommend trying Craigslist or eBay before selling to an online bullion dealer.

 Selling is selling, and selling silver is no different than selling any other item.
 In order to get the best deal, you need to know a few negotiating tactics.

 The first tactic is to let the potential buyer make the first offer.
 They might surprise you and offer more dollars expected.
 If you need to make the first offer yourself then ask for more than what you would accept.
 This way you are bracketing in a price range.